Work samples

 Between The Serpents And Up The Stairs

 "Between The Serpents And Up The Stairs" was a journey of weaving in which I stopped and started multiple times.
 This weaving traveled with me between three apartments as I moved once out of the apartment I had lived in for five years, and then again, suddenly, after a bus crashed into the building that I was living in.
 Because of all of the time that I spent with it, this weaving became extremely intertwined with my life and my body and serves as documentation of my life as I worked on it.
 The title invokes a journey, a theme which is aided by the nature of weaving being a sequential process in which you move up the composition, each piece of weft building on the last.
 The serpents that the title speaks of block the path as the viewers eye moves up the piece.
 The viewer must then decide how they will proceed.
 Will they meet their gaze, or will they skip over them in attempt to avoid an uncomfortable moment with a strange creature.
 The viewer then encounters a picture of a child climbing a set of stairs that has been woven into the tapestry.
-This child, who I do not know and have no connection to, is a manifestation of the disconnection I feel with my childhood, both as a trans woman and as a survivor of trauma.
+This child, who I do not know and have no connection to, is a manifestation of the disconnection I feel with my childhood as a trans woman.
 This child also serves as foreshadowing of what lies ahead, as beyond this grim reminder of a childhood lost there are two consecutive sets of stairs depicted from two points of view.
 As a person views this piece and reads this description, they become much more intimately aware of me and my existence.
 And it is in this moment that I am most vulnerable, and it is in this moment that I ask them how they feel now that I am the subject of their gaze.

 • Between The Serpents And Up The Stairs